astannnn/R2D2-FL-new/technical_report.md

 This term is designed to reduce client drift under heterogeneous data distributions.

-FedProx is included to evaluate whether proximal regularization alone improves robustness under noisy federated settings.
+FedProx is included to evaluate whether proximal regularization improves robustness under noisy federated settings.

 ---

+### 5.3 FedDF

+FedDF is implemented as a federated distillation baseline.

+Instead of relying only on parameter averaging, FedDF performs server-side distillation using predictions from client models on a proxy dataset.

+FedDF is included because it is a direct comparison point for R2D2-FL, since both methods use proxy-based distillation at the server side.

+---

+### 5.4 Selective-FD

+Selective-FD is included as a selective federated distillation baseline.

+The method is based on selective knowledge sharing, where ambiguous or unreliable predictions are filtered before distillation.

+Selective-FD is useful for evaluating whether selective distillation improves robustness under noisy and heterogeneous data distributions.

+---

+### 5.5 FedNoRo

+FedNoRo is included as a noisy-label robust federated learning baseline.

+It is designed to improve learning when local client datasets contain corrupted labels or suspicious local data.

+FedNoRo is particularly relevant for comparison under symmetric, asymmetric, and heterogeneous label noise settings.

+---

-### 5.3 Additional Method Switches
+### 5.6 Method Switches

 The implementation includes method switches for comparison and ablation experiments: